fernandobrancoli/fernandobrancoli.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my website.
-I am an Associate Professor of International Security and Geopolitics at the Federal University of Rio de Janeiro's Institute of International Relations and Defense (IRID-UFRJ) in Brazil, and a Fellow at the Institute for Advanced Studies (SPSS) in Princeton, US (2021-2023).
+My name is Fernando Brancoli and I am an Associate Professor of International Security and Geopolitics at the Federal University of Rio de Janeiro's Institute of International Relations and Defense (IRID-UFRJ) in Brazil, and a Fellow at the Institute for Advanced Studies (SPSS) in Princeton, US (2021-2023).
 Additionally, I am an Associated Researcher at the Orfalea Center for Global Studies at the University of California, Santa Barbara, US.

 I completed my PhD at the Graduate Program in International Relations at San Tiago Dantas (U,NESP, Unicamp, and PUC-SP) in Brazil, with a research period at the Center for Global Studies at the University of California, Santa Barbara.
 I am also part of a network of speakers at the Asian Forum on Global Governance in India and the Bucerius Summer School in Germany.